- Doctors & Departments

 The 25th Children’s Hospital Colorado Courage Classic crossed the finish in Copper Mountain with a record-breaking $2.9 million raised.
 The tour lasted three days, included three mountain passes and was supported by nearly 400 volunteers.
-Watch this story about a teenager who raised thousands of dollars for cystic fibrosis.

 On Nov.
 6, the Colorado Department of Public Health and Environment presented its new Astute Clinician Award to Sam Dominguez, M.D., and Kevin Messacar, M.D., for their work in recognizing the association of flaccid paralysis and enterovirus 68.
 This award honors clinicians who recognize clinical events of public health significance.

 In a separate study, physicians from the Colorado Center for Celiac Disease at Children’s Colorado, in collaboration with an international team of researchers, studied more than 6,400 children with specific genetic markers from birth to identify factors involved in the development of both celiac disease and type 1 diabetes.
 They found that certain gene combinations put people at risk for the disease and that signs of the condition can be detected at a very early age.
 The study was published in The New England Journal of Medicine.